ADA-research/SMACIS/README.md

 SMAC3 is developed by the [AutoML Groups of the Universities of Hannover and Freiburg](http://www.automl.org/).

-SMAC-IS is developed in a collaboration between the ADA-research group at Leiden university and RWTH Aachen university, and the Labri at the university of Bordeau
+SMAC-IS is developed in a collaboration between the ADA-research group at Leiden university and RWTH Aachen university, and the Labri at the university of Bordeaux.